valory-xyz/open-autonomy/docs/price_oracle_intro.md

 ### Known Limitations
 The `TransactionSettlementSkill` has a known limitation that concerns the revert reason lookup.
-While checking the history in `CheckTransactionHistoryRound`, an error may get raised:
+While checking the history in `CheckTransactionHistoryRound`, an exception may get raised:

 ```
 ValueError: The given transaction has not been reverted!